hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 OpenDA must be configured and run as usual via its main _.oda_ file.

-HydPy is integrated as an OpenDA "BlackBoxModel", but changes it in some subtle ways.
+HydPy is integrated as an OpenDA "BlackBoxModel" but changes it in some subtle ways.

 So the _stochModelFactory_ entry of the _.oda_ file needs to select the HydPy specific `org.hydpy.openda.HydPyStochModelFactory` class (instead of the usual `org.openda.blackbox.wrapper.BBStochModelFactory`).

 For example:
 ```xml